Simple past: Usage

 These examples can be contrasted with those given at Uses of English verb forms.
 Also, for past actions that occurred before the relevant past time frame, the past perfect is used.

 Various compound constructions exist for denoting past habitual action.
 The sentence When I was young, I played football every Saturday might alternatively be phrased using used to (...
 I used to play ...) or using would (...
 I would play...).

-The simple past form also has some uses in which it does not refer to a past time.
+The past simple form also has some uses in which it does not refer to a past time.
 These are generally in condition clauses and some other dependent clauses referring to hypothetical circumstances, as well as certain expressions of wish: